top of page

 • The type of client you support

-• What clients might be going through when they seek you out
+• What clients might be feeling when they seek you out

 • Your tone and personality — what kind of space do you offer?

-A clear, kind, and focused listing will outperform a generic one every time.
+A clear, kind, and focused listing will perform better than a generic one.

 4. Build a Simple Website That Feels Like You